jgretz/advent-of-code-2020/README.md

 ## Day 3
 Solved by mapping into a matrix and a little traversal logic.
 Debated pure mapping, but figured a loop was sufficient.

+## Day 4
+Solved by making a simple rule eval engine and then defining the rules per the spec.